Center of Contemporary Jewish Documentation

 founded by Isaac Schneersohn in 1943 in the town of Grenoble, France during the Second World War to preserve the evidence of Nazi war crimes for future generations.
-After the Liberation, the center was moved to Paris in 1944 where it remains today.
+Upon the Liberation of France, the center was moved to Paris.
+In 2005 it fused with the Mémorial de la Shoah.

-The goal of the CDJC is to conduct research, publish documentation, pursue Nazi war criminals, seek restitution for victims of the Nazis, and to maintain a large archive of Holocaust materials, especially those concerning events affecting French Jewry.
+The goal of the CDJC was to conduct research, publish documentation, pursue Nazi war criminals, seek restitution for victims of the Nazis, and to maintain a large archive of Holocaust materials, especially those concerning events affecting French Jewry.
 Part of the efforts of the CDJC include providing educational materials to students and teachers, guided museum visits and field trips, participation in international conferences, activities and commemorations, maintaining monuments and sites like the Mémorial de la Shoah and the monument at Drancy, and most importantly collecting and disseminating documentation about the Holocaust in their extensive archives.

 Background

 While the Second World War was still underway, the Nazis had already formed a contingency plan that in case of defeat they would carry out the total destruction of German records of the extermination of millions of victims, per Heinrich Himmler's statement to SS officials that the history of the Final Solution would be "a glorious page that will never be written".
 They largely succeeded in this attempt.
 In France, the situation with respect to preserving war records was not much better, partly as a result of French state secrecy rules dating back to well before the war aimed at protecting the French government and the state from embarrassing revelations, and partly to avoid culpability.
 For example, at Liberation, the Prefecture of Police destroyed nearly all of the massive archive of Jewish arrest and deportation.

 France's Jewish population before the war was around 300,000, of which 75,721 were deported, with only 2500 surviving.
 Political deportees fared better, with 37,000 returning.
 By the 1950s, the Jewish population was half what it was before the war, most of them from Eastern Europe.
 In the aftermath of the shock and trauma of the war, many Jews converted to Christianity, Frenchified their names, and the number of Jewish ceremonies performed (including circumcision which could identify males as Jewish) dropped precipitously.
 Many just wanted to forget, and disappear into French society; for most, gathering a history of the Holocaust was not a priority.

 It was in this context, that a very small number of Jews first took on the task of preserving the record of events in order that it not be lost to history.
 In France, this occurred first at Drancy where camp registers were carefully preserved and turned over to the new National Office for Veterans and Victims of War; which however then held them in secret refusing to release copies even to the CDJC.